Bartassss/Bartassss/README.md

 ### Hi there 👋

-I am Bartosz Krupa, a **Junior Frontend Engineer / Grapgic Designer**.
-Having around 4 years of experience in  web development.
+Welcome to my profile!
+I completed a technical high school in computer science, and now I'm a student pursuing a passion for technology.
+I'm also a **Junior Frontend Engineer / Grapgic Designer**.
+Creating captivating user experiences (UI/UX) is what excites me the most.
+I love exploring the ever-evolving world of IT and design, constantly seeking to expand my skills.
 To see my profile in detail, I recommend to look at my LinkedIn profile.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/bartosz-krupa-a2b872231/)